pyro-x/cdbtest/README.md

 $ docker-compose build

 # once built you can start the images
-# backend server will be available at http://localhost:8000 and api doc at
+# backend server will be available at http://localhost:8000/docs
 $ docker-compose up

 # once you get bored you can just bring everything down with